 Hurdle #2: I Want More People to Watch My Apartment Video.
 What Should I Do With It?

 Landlords are creating a valuable marketing asset for their listing when they produce a video.
 So the next important step should be sharing that valuable resource with as many potential renters as possible!
-YouTube is the most popular place to watch and share videos, with 73 percent of adults in the United States using YouTube according to Pew Research.
-And this site is actually one of the most popular search engines on the web as well.
+YouTube and TikTok are the most popular places to watch and share videos.
+Landlords can conveniently add their video tours to their listings via a link to their YouTube video.
+Domu also shares many video tours from listings to TikTok and Instagram for extra exposure and leads.

-Think of all the resources a renter might find while browsing YouTube: advice for cooking in their apartment, tips on decorating their space, travel guides for their next road trip or vacation, and the list goes on.
-Putting apartment walkthrough videos on YouTube can be a winning strategy for landlords who want more exposure for their vacant properties (and YouTube is currently the only video platform supported by Domu listings, so definitely start there).
+Think of all the resources a renter might find while browsing YouTube, TikTok, and Instagram: advice for cooking in their apartment, tips on decorating their space, travel guides for their next road trip or vacation, and the list goes on.
+Putting apartment walkthrough videos on these platforms can be a winning strategy for landlords who want more exposure for their vacant properties (and YouTube is currently the only video platform supported by Domu listings, so definitely start there).

 Hurdle #3: I Don't Have a Professional Camera or Editing Software.
 What Can I Do?

 This is probably one of the larger mental barriers to most landlords who've been reluctant on producing video tours of their apartments.
 Not having a sophisticated digital video camera or professional-grade dSLR may seem like a major impediment to producing quality video, but there are workarounds possible with a smartphone.
-Smartphones can do decent work of simulating good video production with a few minor adjustments and light editing.
+Smartphones can do decent work of simulating good video production.

 Many smartphone cameras are capable of recording HD video and come with software that's capable of trimming video clips or combining several shorter video clips into one larger composite file.
 Head over to our landlord advice post on apartment photography to see some free and paid smartphone apps that we recommend for landlords who rely on their phones to produce media for their apartment listing.